 Who Are Pastoral Counselors?

-Pastoral counselors may work as clinicians in:
+Pastoral counselors may work in:

 How Do You Find a Pastoral Counselor?
-TOP

-What About Fees and Insurance Coverage?
+What About Fees and Insurance?

-Should You Take Advantage of Pastoral Counseling?
-TOP
+Should You Try Pastoral Counseling?

-The American Association of Pastoral Counselors
+The Association for Clinical Pastoral Education

 National Board for Certified Pastoral Counselors